Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The PLYR2 Wireless headset package stirs fond memories of the A50 wireless gaming headset from Astro Gaming.
 The package includes the PLYR2 wireless gaming headset with mic, GMX transmitter, Xbox Live chat cable for controller, USB power cable, USB charging cable, and audio coaxial cable for direct connection to a TV or PS3.
 A 3.5mm audio cable is required but not included to connect to a PC.
 I was surprised by this, but these cables are a dime a dozen, easy to find, and chances are you have a spare around somewhere.
 Because of such, there is literally no reason not to include one, especially at the current MSRP.
 If you especially like to play racing games, take a look at our review of the Logitech G27 racing wheel: too cool for the X-Box 360 to upgrade your gaming experience.

 Related: If you like this wireless headset, you might be interested in our Sony Playstation Wireless Stereo Headset review.

 We’re rocking out to the white patterned versions.
 But Skullcandy also has a really cool black and gold model and a softer black and teal design.
-My favorite is the black and gold.
-But this version in white, with the red and black accents is pretty sharp looking too.
+My favorite is black and gold.
+But this version in white, with the red and black accents, is pretty sharp looking too.
 The logos appear to be etched on the outside of each earpiece.
 The head padding and ear cushions are also black and provide ample comfort.

 The unit can sustain hours and hours of gaming.
-In doing so I experienced no discomfort.
+In doing so, I experienced no discomfort.
 The headband expands to fit various domes.
-Plus the entire PLYR 2 Wireless headset rests comfortably on the head without unwanted ear pinching or other overly tight nuances.
+Plus, the entire PLYR 2 Wireless headset rests comfortably on the head without unwanted ear-pinching or other overly tight nuances.

 Bottom Line: For the cost, we have something special in the Skullcandy PLYR 2 Wireless gaming headset.
 It’s an impressive stereo audio headset solution.